seripap/vainglory/README.md

 ### Reference

-Official [API Reference](http://developer.vainglorygame.com/docs).
-The methods are named with references from the API documentation.
+All methods are named references from the [Official API Reference](http://developer.vainglorygame.com/docs).
 All methods will return a promise.

 ### Matches